Weighing app development on Sony

 You seek to broaden your content’s reach or attract partners wishing to establish dedicated channels within your application.
 And you’re thinking about Sony TV.
 Smart move.

 While Sony may not dominate global television sales volume, it maintains a distinct, cultivated position in the premium segment.
-Counterpoint Research data for 2024 indicates Sony holds 5% of the global high-end TV market, positioned behind Samsung (45%), LG (20%), TCL (11%), and Hisense (11%).
+Recent Counterpoint Research data indicates that Sony holds 5% of the global high-end TV market, positioned behind Samsung (45%), LG (20%), TCL (11%), and Hisense (11%)1.

 Yet this figure belies a deeper strategy: Sony eschews the mass market, focusing instead on a discerning audience.
 This commitment manifests in sustained investment in OLED and Mini LED technologies, renowned for delivering exceptional contrast and color fidelity.
 Its Cognitive Processor XR emulates human perception, refining picture and sound dynamically.
 Furthermore, Acoustic Surface Audio technology transforms the screen itself into a speaker, achieving remarkable audiovisual synchronization and immersion.